 Section A. Financial Review Committee

-The committee shall consist of the President-Elect, the Past President, and no fewer than three Chapter members in good standing who have not served as a Board member for at least one year.
-The Vice President of Finance shall not be eligible to serve on the Financial Review Committee, but will provide the committee or independent auditor, any and all records necessary to complete a review of Chapter finances.
+The committee shall consist of the current President-Elect, the Past President, and no fewer than three Chapter members in good standing who have not served as a Board member for at least one year.
+The Vice President of Finance for the fiscal year under review shall not be eligible to serve on the Financial Review Committee, but will provide the committee or independent auditor, any and all records necessary to complete a review of Chapter finances.

 Section B. Frequency of External Financial Reviews